PhD student in Apoptosis Signaling & Cancer

-We are seeking applications for enthusiastic, highly motivated PhD students in the field of Cell Death Signaling & Cancer.
+We are seeking applications for an enthusiastic, highly motivated PhD student in the field of Apoptosis Signaling & Cancer.

 The Institute for Experimental Cancer Research in Pediatrics (Director: Prof. Dr. Simone Fulda) at the Goethe-University Frankfurt to promote translational cancer research.
 We study cell death signaling pathways in cancers in order to identify key molecules for the development of new cancer therapeutics and novel prognostic biomarkers (e.g. Vogler M et al, Br J Haematology, 2017, 178, 364–379).

 Activities and responsibilities

 The current project is led by Dr. Meike Vogler and funded by the Else Kröner Fresenius Stiftung.
 The research question will focus on the role of BCL2 proteins in lymphoma.
 In particular we will study the potential of BH3 mimetics like Venetoclax as novel therapeutics and elucidate potential resistance pathways.
 Besides translational research questions we will also seek to elucidate molecular mechanism related to the cellular function of BCL2 proteins.
 This will be done by applying innovative technologies like CRISPR/Cas9 and 3D cell culture models.
 Successful applicants will join a supportive research team and will have the opportunity to participate in the International Graduate School in Biomedicine at Frankfurt, the German Cancer Consortium (DKTK) and in our international research networks on apoptosis (e.g. EU projects).

 Interested candidates must have a M.Sc. or an equivalent degree.
 Applicants with skills in cell and molecular biology are encouraged to apply.
 We are seeking candidates who are highly self-motivated to join a young, international and dynamic research team.